facelab/webmorph/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# webmorph
+# webmorphR

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of webmorph is to integrate with [webmorph.org](https://webmorph.org).
+The goal of webmorphR is to integrate with [webmorph.org](https://webmorph.org).

 ## Installation